📦 microViz

 customised_plot

 You visualised your ordinated data in the plot above.
 Below you can see how to perform a PERMANOVA to test the significance of BMI’s association with overall microbial composition.
-This example uses the Family-level aitchison distance to correspond with the plot above.
+This example uses the Family-level Aitchison distance to correspond with the plot above.

 # calculate distances